rogeryeosgit/DevoProject/Notes.md

 - Starting work on the journal entries part of the app

+- When page is reloaded, userID is null, because only token and expiry are around long term. - solved

 ## 3 July 2020

-- Started working on updating plans (Still need to make it dynamic)
+- Started working on updating plans (updating of plans now possible)

 - sorted out a bug that stores wrong plan data (objects need to be refreshed correctly)